kilyas85/analog-cmos-ota-design/README.md

 *Cadence testbench used to apply differential excitation, establish the input and output common-mode levels, and evaluate the differential output response.*

-The differential input is AC coupled so that the signal excitation can be applied independently of the DC input common-mode bias.
-Separate common-mode references are used to establish the input operating point and the desired output common-mode level.
-The testbench was used as the basis for nominal AC characterization and PVT verification.
+The differential input is AC coupled so that signal excitation can be applied independently of the DC input common-mode bias.
+Separate common-mode references establish the input operating point and desired output common-mode level.
+The testbench provides the basis for the nominal AC, transient, linearity, and PVT analyses.

 #### Differential AC Response